|Alma Mater:||Harvard 2006|

 Morgan Brown '06 made a move to Director of Baseball Operations for Harvard in the summer of 2014.
-One of the Ivy League's top shortstops during his tenure with the Crimson, returned to the team in the fall of 2010 as an assistant coach, a position he held for four seasons.
+One of the Ivy League's top shortstops during his tenure with the Crimson, Brown initially returned to the team in the fall of 2010 as an assistant coach, a position he held for four seasons.

 As a player at Harvard, Brown was the 147th Captain of Harvard Baseball (2005-06).
 He received All-Ivy League recognition as a shortstop twice and won Ivy League and Beanpot titles in 2005, along with Rolfe Division titles in 2003, 2005, and 2006.
 Additionally, he was named the Harvard Strength and Conditioning Athlete of the Year in 2006 and to the All-Ivy Academic Team and ESPN the Magazine All-Region teams.
 He was awarded the Francis Burr '09 Scholarship as a senior, the oldest continually awarded prize in Harvard Athletics.
 Brown was also a national finalist for the Rhodes Scholarship.